 Narrows the Special Rules for Inherited Properties.
 The measure narrows the special rules for inherited properties.
-Specifically, the measure:
+Specifically, effective January 1, 2021, the measure:

 - Eliminates Exclusion for Properties Not Used as Primary Residence.
 The inheritance exclusion would apply only to properties used as the inheritor's primary residence.
 Inherited property used for any other purpose than the inheritor's primary residence-such as rental homes or business properties-would be reassessed to market value. - Caps Amount of the Tax Benefit for Primary Residences.
 The assessor would exclude only the first \$1 million of value that would be added upon reassessment.
 For example, consider a home with a taxable value of \$500,000 that could be sold for \$2 million.
 Were the home reassessed to market value, its taxable value would increase by \$1.5 million.
 Instead, under the measure, \$1 million of this increase would be excluded.
-Upon inheritance, the home's taxable value would be \$1 million-\$500,000 (original taxable value) + \$500,000 (\$1.5 million [gap between original taxable value and market value] \$1 million [inheritance exclusion]).
+Upon inheritance, the home's taxable value would be \$1 million-\$500,000 (original taxable value) + \$500,000 (\$1.5 million [gap between original taxable value and market value] \$1 million [inheritance exclusion]). - Increases the Annual Adjustment to an Inherited Property's Taxable Value.
+The taxable value of an inherited property would increase each year at the same rate as the price of a typical California home.

 Broadens Scope of Legal Entity Ownership Changes.
 In addition to the existing circumstances defined in current law, the measure broadens the types of legal entity ownership changes that trigger reassessment.
-Specifically, the measure requires properties owned by a legal entity to be reassessed if 90 percent or more of the ownership of the legal entity is transferred, even if no single person or entity gains more than 50 percent ownership.
+Specifically, effective January 1, 2021, the measure requires properties owned by a legal entity to be reassessed if 90 percent or more of the ownership of the legal entity is transferred, even if no single person or entity gains more than 50 percent ownership.
 The transfer of 90 percent of the ownership could occur in a single transaction or over time as part of multiple transactions.
 The sale of stock in a publicly traded company through an established stock market would not count as a change of ownership.